Broadcast live to colleagues in teams, spaces or even the entire company with interactive chat and engagement!

-- How many co-hosts can I have?
+How many co-hosts can I have?
 What is the max?

 - The maximum amount of co-hosts is 14 hosts but we recommend 4 for image size.
 This will allow for the best viewer experience.

-- How many people appear on screen?
+How many people appear on screen?

 - If there are two hosts there be will be a split in the middle with one host either side of the screen, for three and for four hosts it will display as per the images below.

-- Is it possible to make myself smaller?
+Is it possible to make myself smaller?

-- It's not currently possible to alter the image sizing on live streams.
+- It's not currently possible to alter the image sizing on livestreams.

-- Can I add more co-hosts midway through?
+Can I add more co-hosts midway through?

 - Yes you can add more co-hosts midway through the live.

 - By default, recording is ON.
-Once the live stream ends, the recording is posted to the activity feed of that audience automatically.
+Once the livestream ends, the recording is posted to the activity feed of that audience automatically.
 It takes approximately 20-30 seconds for the livestream to appear as a post on the feed.

-Starting a live stream from mobile
+Starting a livestream from mobile

 - Don't worry you won't be going live just yet!